steveknoblock/Hatcheck-Go/docs/hatcheck.md

 At runtime when the server starts, the metadata log is replayed and the NameIndex is built in memory alongside the TagIndex, DateIndex, and RelationIndex (and any other additional index defined by a plugin).
 From that point on all four indexes coexist in memory and can be queried together, even though their origins are different — tags and dates come from stash entries, names come from name entries, relations from relation entries.

+Each log entry consists of an Envelope containing a typed operation.

 ### Tags

-Objects are organized in metadata by tags.
+Tags are embedded metadata.
+They live in the text of plain text objects.
+Objects are organized by tags.
+Tags are an exception to the way metadata is stored in the Log because they are embedded metadata.

 ## Composability